kisanbura/Linux-OS-Coursework/docs/week7.md

 <img width="1426" height="444" alt="sudo aa-status week 7 confirms mac is enabled" src="https://github.com/user-attachments/assets/d621ad2e-6dc6-401a-8317-e6b45cb552f1" />
 checks if apparmor and mac are active

+Nmap scanning confirmed that only the SSH service was exposed on the server.
+This validates firewall effectiveness and minimises the network attack surface.

 ----------------------------------------------------------------------------------------
 ## Service Inventory and Justification